midl-dev/tezos-suite-docs/setup_baker.md

 Import the key into your client:

 ```
-tezos-client import secret key ledger_tezos "ledger://<mnemonic>/ed25519/0'/1'"
+./mainnet.sh client import secret key ledger_tezos "ledger://<mnemonic>/ed25519/0'/1'"
 ```

 Then read the public key hash associated with this Leger key and path:

 ```
-tezos-client list known addresses
+./mainnet.sh client list known addresses
 ```

-Write down the Ledger URL and the public key hash as they are necessary to spin up the cloud baker.
+Write down the Ledger URL and the baker's public key hash as they are necessary to spin up the cloud baker.

+### Transfer funds

+Transfer enough funds (at least one roll of XTZ) to the baker's public key hash.

 ### Register as delegate